Nikolov999/cybersecurity-portfolio/AI-Phishing-Analyzer-Prototype/README.md

 # AI-Phishing Analyzer (Prototype)

+## Motivation

+Phishing remains the most common and effective initial attack vector used by cybercriminals against individuals, companies, and critical infrastructure.
+Despite advancements in security tools, many organizations still fall victim to credential theft, financial fraud, and malware infections that begin with a single deceptive email.
+Traditional filtering solutions catch a large portion of these threats, but attackers continually evolve their techniques, leveraging social engineering, spoofed domains, and forged authentication headers to bypass defenses.
+The purpose of this prototype was to build an accessible, transparent, and extensible phishing detection system that combines AI-driven analysis with traditional security heuristics.
+By understanding how phishing attacks are constructed and evaluated, this project aims to provide both a practical defensive tool and a learning platform for anyone interested in cybersecurity, email forensics, or threat detection.

-An advanced AI-powered phishing detection system built for security research, demonstrations, and portfolio purposes.
+## This prototype app is an advanced AI-powered phishing detection system built for security research, demonstrations, and portfolio purposes.
 This prototype integrates:

 - FastAPI backend